casenblurg/NCPA_Rovers_ROS2/TR1200/Rover_Setup/README.md

 ```
 When you execute this script you will be prompted with **“[sudo] password for user:”**, enter the password.

-Once you have logged in to the onboard computer, run the following commands.
+Once you have logged into the onboard computer, run the following commands.

 ```bash
 $ screen